okping0/wraith/README.md

 ## Phase 7 — Dashboard & API
 FastAPI backend + a clean frontend so this feels like a real product, not a script.

+### CURRENT -
+improving the whole app ui, ux, bugs, and making it ready for deployment